QubesOS/qubes-doc/managing-os/templates/fedora-minimal.md

 - `qubes-core-agent-sysvinit`: Qubes unit files for SysV init style or upstart.
 - `qubes-core-agent-networking`: Networking support.
 Useful if the template has to be used for a `sys-net` VM.
 - `qubes-core-agent-network-manager`: Integration for NetworkManager.
 Useful if the template has to be used for a `sys-net` VM.
 - `qubes-core-agent-dom0-updates`: Script required to handle `dom0` updates.
-Any template which the VM respondible for 'dom0' updates is based on must contain this package.
+Any template which the VM responsible for 'dom0' updates (e.g. `sys-firewall`) is based on must contain this package.
+- `qubes-usb-proxy`: Required in minimal template for a USB qube (`sys-usb`) as well as in minimal template for any destination domains to which USB devices are to be attached (e.g `sys-net` if using USB network adapter).
 - `pulseaudio-qubes`: Needed to have audio on the template VM.